AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 {sample}CS\_Interactivity\_03{sample}

 This way of hovering, when a couple of points are hovered simultaneously, is a multi-hover mode.
-Now let's look at the single-hovering mode ("byX").<a name="byX"></a>
+Now let's look at the single-hovering mode ("byX").

 ##### byX